Data Center Standards

 Grading & Scoring System

-For Cloud, IT, Application, Infrastructure & Data Center Grading System
+For AI, Cloud, IT, Application, and Data Center Grading System

 Grade Level 0

-Grade Level 0 (G0®) is the highest level of achievement when awarded to any application, platform, compute, ITI, SFI, Site, or Topology layers.
-G0 represents the lowest levels of risk, lowest level of insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 0 (G0®) is the highest level of achievement but can only be attained by an Application Ecosystem®, and individually at the Application, Platform, Compute, and Topology layers.
+It signifies the absolute minimum levels of risk, insecurities, inefficiencies, vulnerabilities, and chances of failure across the interconnected ecosystem.

 Grade Level 1

-Grade Level 1 (G1®) is the above-average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site, or Topology layers.
-G1 represents the low levels of risk, low level of insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 1 (G1®) is an exceptional level of achievement when awarded to any Application, Platform, Compute, ITI, SFI, Site, or Topology layers.
+It also represents the lowest levels of risk, insecurities, inefficiencies, vulnerabilities, and chances of failure that can be achieved within a single Data Center Node (DCN).
+G1® is therefore the highest attainable Grade Level a Data Center Node can achieve.

 Grade Level 2

-Grade Level 2 (G2®) is the average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
-G2 represents an average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 2 (G2®) is an excellent level of achievement when awarded to any Application, Platform, Compute, ITI, SFI, Site or Topology layers.
+G2® represents a low exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Grade Level 3

-Grade Level 3 (G3®) is the below-average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
-G3 represents a below-average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 3 (G3®) is the average level of achievement when awarded to any Application, Platform, Compute, ITI, SFI, Site or Topology layers.
+G3® represents an average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Grade Level 4

-Grade Level 4 (G4®) is the lowest level of achievement when awarded to any application, platform, compute, ITI, SFI, Site, or Topology layers.
-G4 represents the highest levels of risk, the highest acceptable level of insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 4 (G4®) is the lowest level of achievement when awarded to any Application, Platform, Compute, ITI, SFI, Site, or Topology layers.
+G4® represents the highest allowable levels of risk, the highest acceptable level of insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Contribute.
 Adopt.
 Give Back.